cosmos72/hyperluminal-mem/README.md

    Finally, it can be easily extended to support arbitrary types, see `MWRITE-OBJECT` for details.

-- `MREAD` deserializes a value, reading it from raw memory.
+- `(MREAD ptr index end-index)` deserializes a Lisp value, reading it from raw memory.
    It is defined as:

         (defun mread (ptr index end-index)
           (declare (type maddress ptr)